FabianoEger/tago-documentation/analysis.rst

 .info
 -----
-Get informations about determined device using its ID.
+Get detailed information about a specific device by using its ID.
+The information is the same as showed in the :ref:`Device\General information <ref_concepts_manag_device>`.

 | **Arguments**
 | devices.info("id", [thisArg])